Pumpkin Vegan Cornbread Muffins (Perfect with Chili)

 Have you started thinking about your Thanksgiving menu yet?

-If you’re looking for something to bring I’ve been enjoying these vegan pumpkin cornbread muffins this past week and I think they’d make the perfect appearance for your Fall table!
+If you’re looking for something to bring, I’ve been enjoying these vegan pumpkin cornbread muffins this past week, and I think they’d make the perfect addition to your Fall table!

-• Non-dairy milk; I prefer a unsweetened oat milk but any dairy-free milk, like soy milk or almond milk, will work
+• Milk: I almost always bake with non-dairy milk because we rarely have cow’s milk in our home.
+I prefer unsweetened oat milk for baking, but any dairy-free milk, like soy or almond milk, will work in this recipe.
+Regular milk will also work.

 • Olive oil, canola oil or other neutral oil.
-Melted vegan butter will also work, though the oil makes these muffins incredibly moist.
+Melted vegan butter will also work, though the oil makes these muffins incredibly moist and I only recommend butter in a pinch.

-The combo of cinnamon, ginger and nutmeg give these a classic pumpkin taste, so if you don’t want them to taste like pumpkin, then just omit the spices.
-For a savory muffin, omit the sweeter spices and add in smoked paprika, cumin and/or chili powder instead.
+The combo of cinnamon, ginger, and nutmeg gives these pumpkin cornbread muffins a classic pumpkin taste, so if you don’t want them to taste like pumpkin, just omit the spices.
+For a savory muffin, omit the sweeter spices and add smoked paprika, cumin, and/or chili powder instead.

 Think of the pumpkin like applesauce in other muffin recipes; it adds in much needed moisture to the cornmeal and the added spice profile pairs perfectly for a holiday table.